OUR MISSION

 - Board members are reimbursed with compensation of €250 per hour for their efforts.
 Reasonable travel, accommodation and meal costs will also be reimbursed.

-- None of the board members has a conflict of interest with the Foundation, nor any interest that would jeopardize their independence.
+- None of the board members has a conflict of interest with the Consumer Justice Foundation, nor any interest that would jeopardize their independence.

-- The Consumer Justice Foundation is funded by Hagens Berman Sobol Shapiro LLP through Hagens Berman EMEA LLP in London.
-In exchange for funding, developing and supporting the procedure and for its expertise in these areas, Hagens Berman receives 25% of the compensation realized by the Foundation.
+- The Energy Claim is funded by Hagens Berman Sobol Shapiro LLP through Hagens Berman EMEA LLP in London.
+In exchange for funding, developing and supporting the procedure and for its expertise in these areas, Hagens Berman receives a maximum of 25% of the compensation realized by the Foundation as stipulated above.

 Our lawsuits against companies who engage in wrongful acts are brought on a no-win, no-fee basis.
-If there is a surplus after payment of the benefits that is not claimed by represented claimants, we will use this surplus as much as possible in accordance with the Foundation's goals.
+If there is a surplus after payment of the benefits that is not claimed by represented claimants, we will use this surplus as much as possible in accordance with the Consumer Justice Foundation's goals, unless instructed otherwise by the court.